 - Cut up and season the chicken with the Creole Seasoning

-- In a large Cast Iron Pot (or Dutch Oven) heat ¼ Cup of canola oil.
+- In a large Cast Iron Pot (or Dutch Oven) over medium-high heat add ¼ Cup of canola oil.
 Add the seasoned chicken and sear on both sides.
 Remove and set to the side.

 - Add remaining canola oil to the pot along with the flour.
 Stir well and cook until a dark chocolate color.
 Stir continuously so not to burn.
 Scrape the bottom of any chicken residues.